Navin77773/rag/README.md

 Interactive Learning: The chatbot engages users in interactive learning experiences, providing explanations, answering questions, and offering additional resources to enhance understanding.

-main.py: This file contains the core code for Rapid Automatic Genre (RAG) classification, including a history feature.
+main.py: This file contains the core code for Rapid Automatic Genre (RAG) classification, without including a history feature.
 The RAG classification is employed to analyze and categorize text data.

 need_to_edit: This directory includes the code base for RAG classification but without the history feature.
 Additionally, it features functionality for converting text to audio (text_to_audio) and audio to text (audio_to_text).

+PS: the code along with history feature is saved in a file updated_main in archieve section

 synthesise and transcribe: These modules contain code for speech-to-text and text-to-speech functionalities, utilizing live audio input.
 The synthesis and transcription processes enhance the overall versatility of the library.